top of page

 What “Before” Really Looks Like

-When people think of “before,” they often imagine something ugly or damaged.
+When people think of “before,” they often imagine something damaged or worn out.

-But most of the time, that’s not it.
+But most of the time, it’s much simpler than that.

 The “before” is usually: